 Soundproofing a room can seem like a never-ending task, there are plenty of ways that sound can get into or out of any room.
 You may have soundproofed your walls, windows and door and still find that sound is getting in through your air vents.

-Typically they are placed above a door, they are common in places which regularly experience high temperatures.
-As hot air in a room rises it will travel through the above door vents which will help to reduce the temperature.
+Typically vents are placed above a door, they are common in places which regularly experience high temperatures.
+As hot air in a room rises it will travel through the door vents which will help to reduce the temperature.

 Unfortunately, this means that the air vents do absolutely nothing to stop airborne sound travelling straight through them.